 Year Turned Pro: 1998

-Carlos di Laura is a former tennis player from Peru.
+Carlos di Laura (born 19 October 1964) is a former tennis player from Peru.
 Di Laura participated in the 1984 Summer Olympics for his native country.
-The left-hander won three tour doubles titles during his profeesional career.
+The left-hander won three tour doubles titles during his professional career.
 Di Laura reached his highest singles ATP-ranking on 12 May 1986, when he became the World No. 92. ...more on Wikipedia

-Laura Arraya is a retired Peruvian tennis player.
+Laura Arraya (born 12 January 1964) is a retired Peruvian tennis player.
 She was also known by her married name, Laura Gildemeister. ...more on Wikipedia

 Birthplace: Córdoba, Argentina

-Pablo Guillermo Arraya, is a former tennis player from Peru.
-Arraya was born in Córdoba, Argentina, and turned professional in 1980.
+Pablo Guillermo Arraya (born 21 October 1961), is a former tennis player from Peru.
+Arraya was born in Córdoba, Argentina, and moved to Peru at a young age with his family.
+He began playing tennis at 9 years old and turned professional in 1980.
 He represented his native country at the 1992 Summer Olympics in Barcelona, where he was defeated in the first round by Argentina's Javier Frana.
 The right-hander won one career title in singles.
-He reached his highest singles ATP-ranking on August 13, 1984, when he became the number 29 of the world.
+He reached his highest singles ATP-ranking on 13 August 1984, when he became the number 29 of the world.
 He was the first player to be beaten by Andre Agassi in the main draw of a Grand Slam tournament, at the French Open in 1987.
-His sister is Laura Arraya, a former tennis player. ...more on Wikipedia
+His sister is Laura Arraya, ...more on Wikipedia